-We have audited the accompanying Standalone Financial Statements of Bank of Baroda (the Bank") which comprise the Balance Sheet as at March 31, 2021, the Profit and Loss Account, Cash Flow Statement for the year then ended, and Notes to the Standalone Financial Statements including Significant Accounting Policies and other explanatory information, in which are included the returns for the year ended on that date of Head office, 18 Zonal office, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 4246 domestic branches audited by the respective Statutory Branch Auditors and 34 foreign branches audited by the respective Statutory Branch audited by us and those audited by other auditors have been selected by the Bank in accordance with the guidelines issued to the Bank by the Reserve Bank of India (RBI).
-Also incorporated in the Balance Sheet, the Profit and Loss Account and the Cash Flow Statement are the returns from 3947 domestic branches which have not been subjected to audit.
-These unaudited branches account for 7.42% of advances, 20.14 % of deposits, 8.59% of interest income and 21.49% of interest expenses.
+We have audited the accompanying Standalone Financial Statements of Bank of Baroda (the Bank), which comprise the Balance Sheet as at March 31, 2022, the Profit and Loss Account, Cash Flow Statement for the year then ended, and Notes to the Standalone Financial Statements including Significant Accounting Policies and other explanatory information, in which are included the returns for the year ended on that date of the Head office, 18 Zonal office, 20 branches and 1 Specialized Integrated Treasury Branch audited by us, 2814 domestic branches (including other accounting units and Centralized Processing Centres) audited by the respective Statutory Branch Auditors and 31 foreign branches audited by the respective Local Auditors.
+The branches audited by us and suited by the Respective Statutory Branch Auditors and 31 foreign branches audited by the Profit and Loss Account and the Cash Flow Statement are the returns from 5628 domestic branches (including other accounting units) which have not been subjected to audit.
+These unaudited branches account for 16.49% of advances, 36.51% of deposits, 13.87% of interest income and 37.82% of interest expenses.
+In our opinion and to the best of our information and according to explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the "Act"), in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and give.

-In our opinion and to the best of our information and according to explanations given to us, the aforesaid Standalone Financial Statements give the information required by the Banking Regulation Act 1949 (the Act) in the manner so required for the Bank and are in conformity with the accounting principles generally accepted in India and give: a) true and fair view in case of the Balance sheet, of the state of affairs of the Bank as at March 31, 2021;
+a) true and fair view in case of the Balance sheet, of the state of affairs of the Bank as at March 31, 2022;

-true balance of Profit in case of Profit and Loss Account for the year ended on that

-- true and fair view of the cash flows in case of cash flow statement for the year ended on that date. - Basis for Opinion
+true balance of Profit in case of Profit and Loss Account for the year ended on that true and fair view of the cash flows in case of Cash Flow Statement for the year ended on that date.